TheJelmega/prog-lang/design/README.md

 - If the type has a bit-size defined using the `bit_size` attribute, it will take this value as the bit-size.

 The size of a bitfield may be explicitly defined in an expression after the bitfield's name.
-If no explicit size is defined, it will take in the minimum number of bits needed to store all field in the bitset.
+If no explicit size is defined, it will take in the minimum number of bytes needed to store all field in the bitset.

 Access to bitfield elements are an example of propties being used.